 Additionally, many crowdfunding users — both entrepreneurs and investors — neglect to fully understand the legal ramifications prior to starting or contributing to a campaign.
 For example, in the case of Kickstarter, funds raised are considered income and may be taxed.
 Additionally, if a business fails, investors may pressure franchise owners to repay them a portion, if not all, of their investment.

-Thats why funding options such as Small Business Administration loans, 401(k)/IRA financing (also known as Rollovers as Business Start-Ups), and securities-backed lines of credit, to name a few, are still a better option in most cases for franchisees.
-Contact a lending expert to discuss the best options for your business.
+That's why funding options such as Small Business Administration loans, 401(k)/IRA financing (also known as Rollovers as Business Start-Ups), and securities-backed lines of credit are still a better option in most cases for franchisees.
+Contact one of our funding experts at 866.423.6387 to discuss the best options for your business.